 TOOOL sponsors and organizes a number of public education initiatives.
-In addition to our group meetings, TOOOL participates in lectures and talks at many conferences and conventions around the country and around the world… and often conducts hands-on workshops.
+In addition to our group meetings, TOOOL participates in lectures and talks at many conferences and conventions around the country and around the world and often conducts hands-on workshops.

 Want to tinker with locks and tools the likes of which you’ve only seen in movies featuring police, spies, and secret agents?
-Then come on by the Lockpick Village, run by The Open Organisation Of Lockpickers, where you will have the opportunity to learn hands-on how the fundamental hardware of physical security operates and how it can be compromised.
+Then come on by the Lockpick Village, run by The Open Organisation Of Lockpickers, where you will have the opportunity to learn—hands-on—how the fundamental hardware of physical security operates and how it can be compromised.

 The Lockpick Village is a physical security demonstration and participation area.
-Visitors can learn about the vulnerabilities of various locking devices, techniques used to exploit these vulnerabilities, and practice on locks of various levels of difficultly to try it themselves.
+Visitors can learn about the vulnerabilities of various locking devices and techniques used to exploit these vulnerabilities.
+Visitors also have the opportunity to practice these exploits on locks of various levels of difficulty.

 Is This Really a Good Idea?

-Lockpicking is what we do at sportpicking events and as a hobby.
-Lockpicking takes time, practice, and is generally impractical for burglars, thieves, etc.
+Lock picking is what we do at sportpicking events and as a hobby.
+Lock picking takes time, practice, and is generally impractical for burglars, thieves, etc.

-Quick & Dirty techniques would include attacks like bumping, shimming, bypassing, and of course brute force.
+Quick & dirty techniques would include attacks like bumping, shimming, bypassing, and of course brute force.
 The latter is what criminals do.
 (There are some unsubstantiated cases of crimes that have possibly involved bump keys or shims, and this is part of why we warn the public about these risks, too.)

-Covert Entry is, in a nutshell, what spies do.
+Covert entry is, in a nutshell, what spies do.
 This is the compromising of locks in a masterful and almost undetectable way.
 Often, practitioners with this level of skill are employed by governments and are able to exploit weaknesses in high security locks, alarm systems, etc.

 So what does this mean for people who come and learn from TOOOL at a Lockpick Village?
-Well, we have rather specific guidelines when it comes to teaching the public…
+Well, we have rather specific guidelines when it comes to teaching the public.

-If You’d Like to See a Lockpick Village at Your Event…
+If You’d Like to See a Lockpick Village at Your Event:

 Travel and Lodging